-divide: allows to have two child lists of type List of Reals; the scond child can be of type Real.
+divide: allows to have two child lists of type List of Reals; the second child can be of type Real.
 The child lists must have the same lengths.
 The child element of type Real must be constant.
 The resulting list is obtained by dividing the components of the first list by the components of the second list or by the constant real.
 The resulting unit is given by the quotient of units of the child lists.